Instanton theory and fluctuation corrections to the thermal nucleation rate of a ferromagnetic superfluid: Field theory of metastable decay

 The equilibrium contribution to the nucleation rate [encoded in the partition function~$\mathcal{Z}$ in Eq.~\eqref{eq:l_rate}] is determined by the energy landscape around two distinguished field configurations: The homogeneous metastable state $\theta\ms$---the initial configuration of the field and a local minimum of the energy functional~\eqref{eq:energy}---and the critical droplet $\theta\cb(x)$, which represents a tipping point at the boundary between shrinking and growing droplets, i.e., a saddle-point of the energy functional.
-These two configurations dominate the partition function in the low-temperature limit \mbox{$\beta \Delta E \gg 1$},
+These two configurations dominate the partition function in the low-temperature limit,

-Here, $\mathcal{D}[\theta]$ is the path integral measure over the field $\theta(x)$.
-We parameterize fluctuations around the stationary-energy points by \mbox{$\theta(x) = \theta_{\rm sp}(x) + \delta \theta(x)$}, with sp$=$m for the metastable state or sp$=$c for the critical droplet.
+Here, $\mathcal{D}[\theta]$ is the path integral measure over the field $\theta(x)$ and $\mathcal{Z}_{\rm sp}$ is the contribution, including fluctuations, of the metastable state (sp$=$m) or the critical droplet (sp$=$c).
+We parameterize fluctuations around the stationary-energy points by \mbox{$\theta(x) = \theta_{\rm sp}(x) + \delta \theta(x)$}.
+The structure of the saddle-point configuration~\mbox{$\theta_{\rm sp}(x)$} is discussed in detail in Sec.~\ref{subsec:inst}.
 By the equipartition theorem, the amplitude of the fluctuations is expected to be small (of order \mbox{$1/\sqrt{\beta}$}), such that the energy~\eqref{eq:energy} may be expanded to second order in $\delta \theta$.
 This gives